Making a six-figure income can be a serious game-changer for your family, your finances, and your future financial health.

 I think it’s important to understand your motivations and what a bigger yearly income can do for you.
 Without thinking about those goals, you may work towards an increased income and be unsure what to do with it all or get into bad spending habits.

 Personally, I wanted to reach this goal to never have to worry about money, even if I were to experience a job loss or some emergency.

 Plus, even having a lower six-figure income I knew could go a long way for me personally because I practice some basic frugal living and have an aggressive savings plan.

 And I knew based on where I lived, my needs and cost of living, and my money habits — that I could achieve my goals just by increasing my income.

-How to Achieve A Six-Figure Income
+How to Make A Six-Figure Salary

 When you think about a six-figure income, you probably think about it just from your full-time job or a specific career.
 Of course, that is the common way most people can hit their first six-figures.

 But it also does not just have to be from your career.
 I like to look at generating an income from a combination of areas — or multiple streams of income.

 While you can rely more on your career for earning power, that can disappear faster than it took for you to work your way up to earning that.